Bystander effect: Cultural differences

 In discussing the case of Wang Yue and a later incident in China, in which CCTV footage from a Shanghai subway showed passengers fleeing from a foreigner who fainted, UCLA anthropologist Yunxiang Yan said that the reactions can be explained not only by previous reports of scamming from older people for helping, but also by historical cultural differences in Chinese agrarian society, in which there was a stark contrast between how individuals associated with ingroup and outgroup members, saying, "How to treat strangers nicely is one of the biggest challenges in contemporary Chinese society...The prevailing ethical system in traditional China is based on close-knit community ties, kinship ties."
 He continued, "A person might treat other people in the person's social group very, very nicely...
 But turn around, when facing to a stranger, and (a person might) tend to be very suspicious.
 And whenever possible, might take advantage of that stranger."
-In spite of this, Yan thought Chinese society was moving to a more positive direction, with the younger generation having more inclusive values as a result of growing up in a more globalized society.
+Despite this, Yan thought Chinese society was moving in a more positive direction, with the younger generation having more inclusive values as a result of growing up in a more globalized society.

-In India, the phenomena of bystanders failing to help after witnessing violent incidents have also been partly attributed to culture.
+In India, the phenomenon of bystanders failing to help after witnessing violent incidents has also been partly attributed to culture.
 Indian sociologist Ashis Nandy contended it was due to the "increasing brutalisation of our society" which resulted from "rapid cultural change and the change in education standards".
 According to psychologist Devika Kapoor, the bystander effect in India "seems more pronounced because of our cultural conditioning.
 We're often told to mind our own business as young kids and not ask questions.
 This then carries into our adult lives too, where we choose to isolate ourselves from situations that don't concern us."